 - Vulnerable road users like pedestrians, cyclists, and bikers account for around 50% of deaths due to road accidents.

-- Wearing quality helmets reduces the chance of injury and death due to crash by 40% (5).
+- Wearing right fitted, quality helmets reduces the chance of injury and death due to crash by around 40% (6).

 - Reducing or controlling the speed can reduce the chances of an injury during an accident.

-- Child and infant car seats can decrease the number of children dying in road accidents by 54 to 80%.
-Making child restraint mandatory in vehicles can decrease child deaths by 35% (6).
+- According to the CDC, child and infant car seats can decrease the risk of serious injuries in children due to a car crash by around 70 to 80% (7).
+Also, WHO suggests that making child restraint mandatory in vehicles can decrease child deaths by about 60% (6).

-- The chances of death by accident can be decreased by 51% with the proper use of seat belt.
+- The chances of death by accident can be decreased by 51% with the proper use of seat belts (6) .

 - For every 1km/h that you reduce your speed by, you mitigate the risk of accident by 2%.